boostorg/redis/README.md

 * cpp20_intro.cpp: Does not use awaitable operators.
 * cpp20_intro_tls.cpp: Communicates over TLS.
 * cpp20_containers.cpp: Shows how to send and receive STL containers and how to use transactions.
-* cpp20_json_serialization.cpp: Shows how to serialize types using Boost.Json.
+* cpp20_json.cpp: Shows how to serialize types using Boost.Json.
+* cpp20_protobuf.cpp: Shows how to serialize types using protobuf.
 * cpp20_resolve_with_sentinel.cpp: Shows how to resolve a master address using sentinels.
 * cpp20_subscriber.cpp: Shows how to implement pubsub with reconnection re-subscription.
 * cpp20_echo_server.cpp: A simple TCP echo server.